 Both Security and contracted Police Officers have primary jurisdiction on any property owned or occupied by Indiana Tech.
-These officers have the power to assist university officials in the enforcement of university policies and regulations.
-Safety and Security and contracted Police Officers may request government photo identification or university issued IDs at anytime on university property.
+Officers have the power to enforce university policies, remove individuals from campus property, and intervene in criminal activity.
+Safety and Security officials and contracted Police Officers may request government photo identification or university issued IDs at anytime on university property.
 Failure to show ID may result in being removed from the property.